 After the Normandy invasion, the Allied soldiers in Italy (who had suffered the heaviest losses in the Western theatre of war) were sometimes teasingly called "D-Day Dodgers."
 This caused much resentment.
 I remember my Dad still being pissed off about that nickname decades later, LOL!

 When he was 21, my father returned from World War II with what would today be easily recognized as a pretty severe case of post-traumatic stress disorder.
-Of course, in those days such symptoms were dismissed simply as temporary "shell shock" which soldiers were just expected to endure or ignore for the short term.
+Of course, in those days such symptoms were dismissed simply as temporary "battle fatigue" which soldiers were just expected to endure or ignore for the short term.

 But, undiagnosed and untreated, my Dad suffered from PTSD for the rest of his life.
 After 20 years, the worst of the extreme symptoms abated so he was no longer wild, volatile, violent or prone to suicide threats.
 But he remained moody and subject to unpredictable fits of rage for a further 20 years.
 The last 20 years of his life were the closest he ever came to living on a relatively even keel but still, his moods could turn on a dime.

 His military service was the thing my Dad was most proud of in his life, but he paid a high price for it.
 As did we who lived with him.